autc04/Retro68/gcc/gcc/config/aarch64/aarch64-simd.md

 ;; operand 3 before copying that into the result operand 0.
 ;; Perform that with a sequence of:
 ;; UABDL2	tmp.8h, op1.16b, op2.16b
-;; UABAL	tmp.8h, op1.16b, op2.16b
+;; UABAL	tmp.8h, op1.8b, op2.8b
 ;; UADALP	op3.4s, tmp.8h
 ;; MOV		op0, op3 // should be eliminated in later passes.
+;;
+;; For TARGET_DOTPROD we do:
+;; MOV	tmp1.16b, #1 // Can be CSE'd and hoisted out of loops.
+;; UABD	tmp2.16b, op1.16b, op2.16b
+;; UDOT	op3.4s, tmp2.16b, tmp1.16b
+;; MOV	op0, op3 // RA will tie the operands of UDOT appropriately.
+;;
-;; The signed version just uses the signed variants of the above instructions.
+;; The signed version just uses the signed variants of the above instructions ;; but for TARGET_DOTPROD still emits a UDOT as the absolute difference is ;; unsigned.

 (define_expand "<sur>sadv16qi"
   [(use (match_operand:V4SI 0 "register_operand"))